stephenslab/gtexresults/TwoSNP/README.md

 ## Problem
 We are interested in evaluating change in effect size estimate from 1 SNP vs 2 SNP model.
-Specifically for given gene we want to take 2 SNPs: one with largest z score in brain tissues and the other with largest z score in non-brain tissues.
+Specifically for given gene we want to take 2 SNPs: one with smallest p-value in brain tissues and the other with smallest p-value in non-brain tissues.
-Then for each tissue in GTEx we perform the following regression analyses:
+Then for each tissue in GTEx we perform the following regression analyses (with covariates adjusted for):

 * Expression level vs. (SNP A + SNP B)
 * Expression level vs. SNP A
 * Expression level vs. SNP B

-We will plot the estimated effect sizes and standard error to show how effect estimates may change.
+We plan to plot for selected analysis the estimated effect sizes and standard error to show how effect estimates may change.

 @surbut has selected from GTEx analysis a list of 27 genes